digitaltrails/vdu_controls/README.md

 * python 3.8: ``vdu_controls`` is written in python and may depend on some features present only in 3.8 onward.
 * python 3.8 QtPy: the python GUI library used by ``vdu_controls``.

+It's best confirm that ``ddcutils`` is functioning before using ``vdu_controls``:

+* See [https://www.ddcutil.com/config/](https://www.ddcutil.com/config/) for instructions on configuring ``ddcutils``.
+* See [https://www.ddcutil.com/i2c_permissions/](https://www.ddcutil.com/i2c_permissions/) for instructions on setting and testing the required permissions.

+The steps to obtaining the necessary rw permissions on ``/dev/i2c-[0-9]`` varies from one Linux distribution to another.
+On some distributions, such as OpenSUSE Tumbleweed, loading the i2c-dev module at boot will automatically result in the correct permissions being set on login (and removed on logout).
+On other distributions it may be necessary to follow all the steps described at www.ddcutil.com.

+For the impatient the following steps can be followed to perform an insecure quick test (they grant anyone on the target machine access to the i2c devices):

+1. Load i2c-dev: ``sudo modprobe i2c-dev``
+2. Temporarily grant rw to everyone: ``sudo chmod a+rw /dev/i2c-*``
+3. See if ddcutils works in a normal user's account: ``ddcutils detect``
+4. See if vdu_controls now works in a normal user's account: ``python3 vdu_controls.py``

+If this works, then following the longer series of steps detailed by the links in the previous comment would be the key to getting permissions set permanently.

 Installing
 ----------